gaievskyi/patterns/C++/README.md

 # Design Patterns in C++

-C++ examples of some classic GoF design patterns.
+C++ examples of all classic GoF design patterns.

 - [x] **Conceptual** examples show the internal structure of patterns with detailed comments.